Mount Zion Presbyterian Church

 Today, while the coal industry still plays a significant role in Muhlenberg County's economy, the county has diversified its industries to include manufacturing, agriculture, and tourism.
 Muhlenberg County is also known for its strong musical heritage, particularly in bluegrass and country music, with notable musicians such as Bill Monroe and Merle Travis hailing from the area.
 The annual Muhlenberg County Music Festival celebrates this musical legacy and attracts visitors from around the region.

-This timeline provides a condensed summary of the historical journey of Muhlenberg County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Muhlenberg County, Kentucky.